Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 Value added tax (VAT)

-The VAT registration and deregistration thresholds will stay at their current levels of £85,000 and £83,000 respectively for a further two years from 1 April 2024.
+The VAT registration and deregistration thresholds will stay at their current levels of £85,000 and £83,000 respectively.

 Business rates